Battle of Vergt

-The Battle of Vergt took place on 9 October 1562 in the early stages of the French Wars of Religion, between a Royalist army led by Blaise de Montluc and Huguenot rebels under Symphorien de Duras.
+The Battle of Vergt took place on 9 October 1562 during the first French War of Religion, between a Royalist army led by Blaise de Montluc and Huguenot rebels under Symphorien de Duras.
 The battle was a decisive Royalist victory, which destroyed Duras' army, and prevented him reinforcing Protestant forces in the Loire Valley led by Gaspard II de Coligny and Condé.
 As such, it is considered a turning point in the first French War of Religion.

 When the war began in April 1562, Protestant rebels controlled much of Guyenne and Gascony, while Condé and Coligny quickly seized much of central France north of the Loire.
 Duras recruited around 10,000 reinforcements, but then wasted several months seeking to capture Bordeaux.
 On 9 October, he was surprised by Montluc near the village of Vergt and ordered a withdrawal to the safety of some nearby hills, unwilling to risk a pitched battle.
 Slowed by their artillery train, the Protestant rearguard was caught in the open by the superior Royalist cavalry, which broke through their formation.
 Duras escaped with the cavalry but lost most of his infantry.

 Background

 While the French Wars of Religion did not formally begin until April 1562, by late 1561 much of southwestern France was already in a state of civil war.
 In January 1562, Blaise de Montluc and Burie were appointed by Charles IX of France to restore Royal authority in Guyenne.
 Shortly after taking office, Montluc reported that "all of Guyenne, save Toulouse and Bordeaux" was held by the Huguenot rebels.

 On 2 April, the Protestant leader Condé seized Orléans and rapidly over-ran large parts of central France and Normandy, but he was short of infantry who were traditionally recruited from Gascony and Guyenne.
-To fill this need, Symphorien de Duras, the local Protestant leader based in Bergerac, raised between 8,000 to 10,000 troops.
+To fill this need, Symphorien de Duras, the local Protestant leader based in Bergerac, raised between 8,000 and 10,000 troops.
 Short of money and men, the Royalist commander in southern France, Louis, Duke of Montpensier, was unable to intervene.

 Burie, who commanded the Royalist garrison of Bordeaux, was an elderly moderate suspected of Huguenot sympathies with little enthusiasm for the war.
 In contrast, Monluc proved an energetic defender of Royal authority, who by his own admission executed hundreds of Protestant prisoners and expressed regret lack of funds forced him to ransom captured officers, rather than kill them.

 Royalist strategy in the south sought to prevent Duras joining up with the Protestant army in Orléans under Condé.
 In mid July, Philip II of Spain sent Burie 5,000 Spanish troops, though his inability to pay their wages made them mutinous and unreliable.
 Over the next few months, Montluc captured Bergerac, Agen and Lectoure, while Duras focused on trying to take Bordeaux, despite Jeanne d'Albret urging him to march north and reinforce Condé.